TBD54566975/web5-js/CONTRIBUTING.md

   - This is run via CI whenever a pull request is opened, or a commit is pushed to a branch that has an open PR
 - Running the `pnpm --recursive test:browser` command from the root of the project will run the tests in a browser environment
   - Please make sure there are no failing tests before switching your PR to ready for review!
 We hope to have this automated via a github action very soon.
 - You can also run `pnpm --filter=PACKAGE test:node` or `pnpm --filter=PACKAGE test:browser` from the root of the project to run tests for a single package.
-For example, to run the tests only for the `web5` package run `pnpm --filter=web5 test:node`.
+For example, to run the tests only for the `dids` package run `pnpm --filter=dids test:node`.

 ### Test Coverage Expectations